FinBrief/Scrapper/README.md

 ## chore
 - added content to the task and item type as a fallback to summary.
-- add retry functionality to the puppeteer client and handle the time out errors
-- complete the prompt pipeline.
 - start standardising the responses, and check process vulnerablity to errors(server is heavily stateful, try to protect it)

 ## Run Locally(Always Follow)